1904 Gateshead by-election: Campaign

-Polling Day was fixed for 20 January 1904, just 23 days after the death of Allen.
+Polling Day was fixed for 20 January 1904, just 23 days after the death of Allan.
 The campaign was therefore very short.

 Result

 Despite the fact that this was a January by-election, the voter turn out was well up on the previous election.
 The Liberals held the seat, slightly increasing their vote share:

 Aftermath

 In 1904 Morpeth was elected to the House of Commons for Birmingham South, a seat he held until 1911, when he succeeded his father in the earldom and entered the House of Lords.
 Johnson was re-elected at the 1906 general election:

 Johnson's majority had increased in line with the swing to the Liberals across the country.
 He continued to take the Liberal whip in the Commons until 1909 when he switched to the Labour Party group.